sai4july/CusText/README.md

 This is an anonymous_GitHub_repository for ACL Rolling Review.

 # How to get MedSTS dataset?
-The MedSTS dataset is from the paper: MedSTS: A Resource for Clinical Semantic Textual Similarity https://arxiv.org/pdf/1808.09397.pdf
+The MedSTS dataset is from the paper: MedSTS: A Resource for Clinical Semantic Textual Similarity https://arxiv.org/pdf/1808.09397.pdf \
 This is a medical dataset and cannot be directly downloaded.
 You can contact the first author of the paper for the access to the dataset.

-# How to run CusText
+# How to run CusText?

  python main.py \
   --dataset sst2 \